A recent survey found that 68% of Americans would take a pay cut for more satisfying work and that almost 25% of workers would take a big pay cut.

 Even so, employers often balk at hiring people for less than they have been making because they fear they will leave when they find a better job.

 What If You’re Willing to Take a Pay Cut?

-But what if you’re really willing to make less?
+But what if you’re willing to make less?
 Then address the concern head on.

-Whether you’re making a voluntary or involuntary job change, if it clearly involves a pay cut, let recruiters and hiring managers know up front you’re OK with that and why you’re OK with that.
+Whether you’re making a voluntary or involuntary job change, if it involves a pay cut, let recruiters and hiring managers know you’re OK with that and why you’re OK with that.